 The correct name is ALTA/ACSM Land Title Survey.
 An “ALTA Survey” is a survey done in accordance with the standards jointly established by the American Land Title Association and the American Congress on Surveying and Mapping.
 By requesting an “ALTA Survey”, a lender, buyer or other interested parties can be assured of acquiring surveys from across the country that consistently meet the same standards.
 Typically, an ALTA Survey is required on commercial parcels.
 Most residential parcels are not required to have this type of survey.
 However, in some cases a Title Company will require this type of survey to be done.
 Visit www.alta.org for more information.

 What is an easement, and how is it used?

 An easement allows one party to use another party’s land for a particular purpose.
 For example, a person might have an easement that allows him to use a driveway across his neighbor’s property.
 In many areas, utility easements are in place to allow government agencies or utility companies to place poles, wires, pipes or cables across privately-owned land.
 An easement can be created for nearly any purpose if the parties agree to do so.

 Some easements are created in the process of platting land.
 Others are created by separate legal documents.
 If there is an easement on your property, there are likely to be some restrictions on how you can use the land in the easement area.
 A surveyor can locate an existing easement in connection with a survey.
 An attorney can provide more information on how the easement area may be used.

 On many residential lots, there are drainage and utility easements along the sides of the lots.
-Most cities do not allow buildings to extend into these easements, and there may be other regulations as well.
-Information on these regulations can usually be obtained from local Building Inspectors.
+Most cities do not allow buildings to extend into these easements.
+Also there may be other regulations.
+Local Building Inspectors can usually provide information on these regulations.